Building-maintenance-worker-using-laptop

 Compliance

-Health and safety is a serious subject and ignoring non-compliance within a building could pose a serious risk to people.
+Health and safety is a serious subject.
+Ignoring non-compliance within a building could pose a serious risk to people.
+It’s not only immoral, but illegal too.

 Failing to adhere to current regulations, whether that’s fire, electrical and gas safety or controlling the risk of accidents, can result in penalties and fines.

-Improved safety and productivity in the workplace
+Improved Safety and Productivity in the Workplace

-Of course, saving money is a great benefit of PPM, but ultimately the safety of the people in the building day in and day out is the most important thing of all.
+Of course, saving money is a great benefit of PPM, but ultimately, the safety of the people in the building is the most important thing of all.
+There’s also staff productivity to consider.
+For example, an HVAC system that doesn’t work properly can create an uncomfortable environment that affects a worker’s productivity levels.

 Equipment longevity